How to Pick a Benefits Administration Partner

 With 2019 on the horizon, you may be ramping up to, or in the middle of business planning.
 Perhaps you've decided to add a new, or enhance an existing benefits enrollment technology strategy.
 A quick Google search confirms that there are a lot of options out there.
 So where do you begin?
 What qualities are important in the evaluation process, and how do you know when a benefits administration vendor is the right fit for your business?

 Don't worry – we'll make this easy for you.
-Use our 23-point checklist as a guide for evaluating potential benefits administration partners.
+Use our 23-point checklist as a guide for evaluating potential benefits administration partners and how to pick a benefits administration partner.

 1) Business Model